Have been allowed to open shops on a rotational basis, say retail traders in Chennai’s Koyambedu

 Though they are yet to receive an official order from the government, the traders said that after their recent talks with the Chennai Metropolitan Development Authority (CMDA), which takes care of all the arrangements through a Market Management Committee, 50% of the shops in the area have been allowed to open on a rotational basis.

-Speaking to indianexpress.com, AM Vikrama Raja, Vanniyar Sangagalin Peramaipu state president said the government has agreed to their demands and the official order will be released in a day or two.
+Speaking to indianexpress.com, AM Vikrama Raja, the state president of the Federation of Tamil Nadu Traders Association said the government has agreed to their demands and the official order will be released in a day or two.

 “The government has agreed to open 50 per cent of the shops on a rotational basis.
 The shops will be allowed to operate on alternate days on an odd-even basis as per the shop number.
 We have instructed our members to follow all the safety precautions.”